Thesis and Project Guidelines

 Getting a Topic

 You can contact any member of the lab about potential thesis or project topics.
 Please send us your current transcript of records and specify your research interests and relevant prior experience (especially in MRI) when contacting a member of the lab.
-In general, we expect students to have completed the course Computational MRI (lecture and exercise) before starting a project or a thesis, because this course teaches the necessary skills to work on a topic that is connected to our research.
+In general, for most topics we expect students to have completed the course Computational MRI (lecture and exercise) before starting a project or a thesis, because this course teaches the necessary skills to work on a topic that is connected to our research.

 Registration